wilddeer/blog/posts/en/2014-05-18 – Kindle Paperwhite browser/index.md

 ### Touch {#touch}

-New Kindle doesn't have any hardware keys and is fully controlled from the touch screen.
+New Kindle doesn’t have any hardware keys and is fully controlled from the touch screen.
 The browser is controlled with habitual swipe and pinch gestures.
 Touch events, however, are not supported.

 ### Links {#links}